sgmurphy/wordpress-plugins/enhanced-media-library/readme.txt

 `[gallery media_category="flowers,mosses" genre="garden"]`
 *— Displays imager **either** from "flowers" **OR** "mosses" category AND also from the genre "garden"*

+*Note: For performance it's better to use IDs instead of slugs in the gallery shortcodes.*

 = Bugfixes =
 * Layout issues fixed for the **media popup** with the `Infinite scrolling` option enabled